PierreMasselot/Paper--2022--Epidemiology--PM2.5_components/README.md

 - *2_FirstStage.R* Runs the first-stage model on each selected city to produce city-level relative risks.
 - *3_SecondStage_MetaRegComposition.R* Pools first-stage results in a meta analysis including city-specific compositions and socio-economic indicators.
 Produces Figures 1 and 3 as well as several eFigures.
 - *4_SupplementaryResults.R* Produces several supplementary results and eFigures, including the PCA summary and residuals analysis.

+### Results

+Figures and Tables generated for the publication (including supplemental ones) are available in the Results folder of this repository.